 We’re working closely with two Takaful insurance companies in the UAE, who were our mentors as part of the FinTech Hive accelerator program in DIFC.
 We’ll be able to announce the PoC with them and a third insurer once we finalise the needed paperwork.

 If you had to give one piece of advice for aspiring startups looking to disrupt the insurance industry, what would it be?

-Do not try to disrupt the insurance industry.
+Do not try to disrupt the life insurance industry on blockchain.
 Incumbents are risk averse for a reason.
 Try instead to integrate with existing legacy systems and change them as slowly as possible as you go.
 Unlike FinTechs and banks, you’re not a challenger bank trying to topple the ecosystem.
 You should instead understand the intricate relations between insurers, brokers, and all other key players in the insurance ecosystem, and by doing that, you’ll become part of the ecosystem instead of trying to recreate David vs. Goliath.